gsmatth/shooters-log/README.md

 ****
 #Testing

+###Testing Framework
+mocha test runner
+chai (expect)
+bluebird promise library
+eslint
 ###Continous Integration
 travis-ci is integrated into this project through the use of the included .travis.yml file.
 All pull requests initiated in git will launch travis, which in turn runs the included mocha tests and the eslint tests.
 Pull requests are not merged until all travis-ci tests pass.

-###Testing Framework
-mocha test runner
-chai
-bluebird promise library
-eslint